-The experimental scientist in this case presented themselves as an authority and subject-matter-expert.
-The aim of the experiment was to observe how far people were willing to inflict pain on others if they were told to do so by an authority figure.
-The findings revealed that people were highly likely to do something, even if it inflicted harm on others to the point of death, if they were asked to do so by people in position of moral or legal authority.
+The experimental scientist, in this case, presented themselves as an authority and subject-matter-expert.
+The experiment aimed to observe how far people were willing to inflict pain on others if they were told to do so by an authority figure.
+The findings revealed that people were highly likely to do something, even if it inflicted harm on others to the point of death if they were asked to do so by people in positions of moral or legal authority.

 Lesson: People naturally obey authority, and rarely think logically about actions once asked to do so by an authority.
 You can key into this by having people perceived as authorities and influencers within your industry endorse your offer.
 This makes it a no-brainer for your audience.

 If you’re ready to turn more of your traffic into sales, check out our conversion rate optimization services.